erkundanec/kundan-reads/source/tools/mySQL/03_imp_commands.md

----
-title: MySQL commands
+# MySQL commands
-description: Some of the most used MySQL commands
+## Some of the most used MySQL commands
-sidebar_position: 3
----

 ## Command line inputs:
 ```
 status